 Some organisations host their welcome back events as bipartisan affairs, which obviously has its advantages.
 However, by holding two smaller events (one for the coalition and one for the opposition) you can add a fundraising element, for example an auction or tickets sold to clients to attend.
 There are a range of possible fundraising options, which also help further your organisation's relationship with both major parties.

-Is your resolution to make 2023 your best year for political advocacy yet?
-Contact us to see how our government relationship management tool could help enhance your overall government-relations strategy.
+Is your resolution to make this your best year for political advocacy yet?
+Reach out to see how our government relationship tools can enhance your engagement.